olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-environment.md

 ## Step Two - Name your Control Plane

-Give your [Control Plane](/docs/tyk-cloud/glossary/glossary/#control-plane) a name.
+Give your [Control Plane Dashboard](/docs/tyk-cloud/glossary/glossary/#control-plane) a name.
 Again, this is up to you and you may already have an infrastructure you want to re-create in Tyk Cloud.

 {{< note success >}}
 **Note**